 I’ve yet to meet anyone that can record a video using only their personality, however, so you’re still going to need equipment to record your content. 😉

-In this article we’re going to look at the 5 main types of equipment you’re going to need to start a YouTube channel & how you can start a YouTube channel for free!
-(You’ll need a computer though.)
+In this article we’re going to look at the 5 main types of equipment you’re going to need to start a YouTube channel & how you can start a YouTube channel for free (you will need a computer or smartphone though).

 There are numerous different types of YouTube videos & channels you can create.
 If you’re not sure about where to start, check out the 20 most popular YouTube channel types for some inspiration.